-Figure 3.
-Comprehensive, detailed picture of Canadian agricultural emissions and fluxes, 1990-2020
+Figure 2.
+Comprehensive, detailed picture of Canadian agricultural emissions and fluxes, 1990-2021 Sources: ECCC, National Inventory Report 1990-2021, Part 1, Tables 5-1, 6-1, and 6-9 (with data for years omitted from the

-Sources: ECCC, National Inventory Report 1990-2020, Part 1, Tables 5-1, 6-1, and 6-9 (with data for years omitted from the Tables provided by ECCC); Additional data and sub-categorizations of published data provided by ECCC upon request; ECCC, Common Reporting Format (CRF) Tables; Data from Dyer et al.; other sources; and NFU own calculations.
+Tables provided by ECCC); Additional data and sub-categorizations of published data provided by ECCC upon request; ECCC, Common Reporting Format (CRF) Tables; Data from Dyer et al.; other sources; and NFU own calculations.
 The vast majority of categories are based on ECCC NIR data.
-For complete and detailed sources and notes for each category, see Part 4, below.
+For complete and detailed sources and notes for each category, see Part 3, below.

-Note that in the graph (Figure 3) and other parts of this report we use the term "soil sequestration/de-" to refer to categories that can include sequestration (atmospheric CO2 captured as soil carbon) and the reverse: desequestration (soil carbon released as atmospheric CO2).
-A key concept is that this is a reversible process: soils can sequester carbon for a time and then changes in farming practices or climatic conditions can cause those soils to release/desequester carbon and later another change can cause them to again sequester, and so on and so on.
+Note that in the graph (Figure 2, page 4) and other parts of this report we use the term "soil sequestration/de-" to refer to categories that can include sequestration (atmospheric CO2 captured as soil carbon) and the reverse: desequestration (soil carbon released as atmospheric CO2).
+A key concept is that this is a reversible process: soils can sequester carbon for a time and then changes in farming practices or land use or even climatic conditions (e.g., hotter, drier weather) can cause those soils to release/desequester carbon and later another change can cause them to again sequester, and so on and so on.
 Below, we include further explanations regarding this reversibility of sequestration and desequestration and why "desequestration" differs from "emissions."

-Part 3.
+Part 2.
 A high-level analysis of Canadian agricultural emissions and trends

-In this Part, we provide general observations on some of the major components of the emissions depicted in Figure 3.
-In Part 4, we provide detailed notes and data sources for each emissions category in the graph.
+In this Part, we provide general observations on some of the major components of the emissions depicted in Figure 2 (page 4).
+In Part 3, we provide detailed notes and data sources for every one of the emissions and soil-carbon flux categories in the graph.